ThisIsRuddy/m2-variation-linker/README.md

 - Populate `data/link.csv` with the variations you want to link e.g. PARENT-SKU-001,CHILD-SKU-101
 - Run the script by executing `link` script with your chosen environment: e.g. `yarn link:staging`

+#### Processing Logic

+- Ensures all parent products are set up as 'configurable' using bulk API
+- Loads all attribute values for the variation attributes found in the `attributes.csv`
+- Fetches the variation attribute values for all simple products (chunks of 2000)
+- Cross-matches the simple product attribute_values with the variation attribute ids
+- Filters the attribute values for uniques and assigns them as options on the configurable product using the bulk API
+- Waits for the options to be added completely before proceeding to link the variations to the configurable
+- Links the simple products to the configurable after mapping the attribute values and waits for the links to complete

 ---

 ### Unlink Options & Variations from Configurable Products